aisha-lawal/hyperpredict/README.md

 ```
 test_hyperpredict_niftyreg.py --nfv_percent 0.05
 ```
-This will by default test with the best pretrained model in models/checkpoints/.. and return optimal instances based on nfv_percent
+This will by default test with the trained model in models/checkpoints/.. and return optimal instances based on nfv_percent

 To run the test results through the registration, run `symnet_clapirn.py` or `symnet_niftyreg.py` located in directory run_optimal_results/.
-Edit the respective files to save the files in a desired directory.
+Edit the respective files to save the results in desired directory.

 ## Train your own model
 We have provided list of arguments depending on use-case, refer to `setting.py` to review the full list.
 To train yur own model;